yodrew/yodrew.github.io/f/wireless.md

 navnext:
 ---

 A real whopper on wireless radiation from our friends in the Navy.
 Everyone who was anyone in the rollout of wireless technology knew this stuff 50 years ago.
-That they went full steam ahead anyway tells you what position we occupy in their world.
+That they went full steam ahead anyway tells you what position we occupy in their view.

 Excerpted from [PDF](https://www.stetzerelectric.com/wp-content/uploads/Naval-Medical-Research-Institute-1972-Full-Bibliography.pdf)